sij-ai/llux/README.md

 ## Usage

 - **.ai message** or **botname: message**
   Basic conversation or roleplay prompt.
+By replying with this prompt to an image attachment on Matrix, you engage your multimodal / vision model and can ask the model questions about the image attachment.

+- **.img prompt**
+  Generate an image with the prompt

 - **.x username message**
   Interact with another user’s chat history (use the display name of that user).